Saint Charles, IL Child Support Attorneys

 The attorney you choose can impact the outcome of your child-related legal matters.
 You deserve representation from a professional who not only understands the law but one that will take the time to get to know you as a person.
 At Olita Law Group, we take an individual interest in the well-being of every one of our clients and offer each unmatched personal attention and quality service.

 Following a divorce or breakup between unmarried parents, the law in Illinois provides that a child has the right to financial support from both parents, regardless of the relationship between them.
 This usually results in an order requiring payments from the parent who was not granted primary residential responsibilities.

-Geneva Attorneys for Child Support Proceedings
+Saint Charles Attorneys for Child Support Proceedings

 Prior to July 2017, the law in Illinois presumed that an order for support of a minor child would be based on the net income of the supporting parent and the number of children included in the order.
 However, a modification to the Illinois Marriage and Dissolution of Marriage Act took effect on July 1, 2017 which redefined the method of calculating child support in Illinois.
 Following this change, Illinois now uses an income-sharing method that considers the net income of both parents, as well as each parent's parental responsibilities and the percentage of parenting time they have with their children.